 If you choose to file for Chapter 7 bankruptcy pro se, you will need to complete the required official bankruptcy forms and submit them to the court.
 These forms are available free of charge from the court websites.
 The 100 series forms are designed for use by individuals and couples.
 You will need to list:

 - All debts and the associated creditors, including the creditor name, address, phone number, and exact amount owed.

 - All expenses, as well as documentation.

-- Any prior financial transactions or property transfers up to a decade before you file for bankruptcy protection.
+- Any prior financial transactions, like giving away your money, maxing out your cards, or property transfers up to a decade before you file for bankruptcy protection.